id-ai-factory/settingsclass/README.md

 *The code for the explanation below can also be found [here](demo.py)*
 <details>
 <summary><i>A note on naming convention</i></summary>
 The appropriate choice during definition seems to be <code>class Settings</code>/<code>class Section</code> (with a capital), however in during usage it will be called under the same name.
-Hence, it is an object during most of its usage, therefore the suggested usage is <code>Class Settings</code>/<code>class section</code> (internal lowercase).
+Hence, it is an object during most of its usage, therefore the suggested usage is <code>class Settings</code>/<code>class section</code> (internal lowercase).
 I did consider changing the case of the name during runtime, but I decided that that would be more confusing, especially when using <code>ClassNamesOfMultipleWords</code> -> <code>class_names_of_multiple_words</code>
 </details>

 ```
+from settingsclass import settingsclass, RandomString, RandomInt, RandomFloat, Hidden, Encrypted

 @settingsclass
 class WebConfig:
     class console: